Speed Up Your WooCommerce Site (2024): 12 Insanely Effective Tips that Actually Work!

 Limiting WooCommerce product page revisions is something you already know how to do.
 Nevertheless, you must also remove any revisions already present in the database.
 WP-Optimize is the best plugin for this job.

-As well as removing problematic revisions, WP-Optimize cleans up the entire database of your WooCommerce store.
-In addition, cleaning can be automated so that you are not interrupted during the process.
+In addition to removing problematic revisions, WP-Optimize cleans up the entire database of your WooCommerce store.
+Cleaning can be automated so that you are not interrupted during the process.

 Affiliated Ads and Products